ifiaposto/Distance_Aware_Bottleneck/README.md

 ## Contact

-For any questions or problems using the library, please don't hesitate to contact me at ifiaposto@gmail.com.
+For any questions or problems using the library, please contact me at ifiaposto@gmail.com.